In-Situ Measurement of Relative Attenuation Length of Gadolinium-Loaded Liquid Scintillator Using Source Data at RENO Experiment: Summary

-The RENO experiment is supported by the National Research Foundation of Korea (NRF) grant No. 2009-0083526 funded by the Korea Ministry of Science, ICT \& Future Planning.
-Some of us have been supported by a fund from the BK21 of NRF.
+\acknowledgments The RENO experiment is supported by the National Research Foundation of Korea (NRF) grant No. 2009-0083526 funded by the Korea Ministry of Science, ICT \& Future Planning.
+Some of us have been supported by a fund from the NRF grant No. 2022R1A5A1030700.
 We gratefully acknowledge the cooperation of the Hanbit Nuclear Power Site and the Korea Hydro \& Nuclear Power Co., Ltd. (KHNP).